ceph/ceph/doc/rbd/iscsi-overview.rst

 clients, such as Microsoft Windows, to access the Ceph Storage cluster.

-Each iSCSI gateway runs the Linux IO target kernel subsystem (LIO) to provide the iSCSI protocol support and utilizes the Ceph’s RBD kernel module to expose RBD images to iSCSI clients.
+Each iSCSI gateway runs the Linux IO target kernel subsystem (LIO) to provide the iSCSI protocol support.
+LIO utilizes a userspace passthrough (TCMU) to interact with Ceph's librbd library and expose RBD images to iSCSI clients.
 With Ceph’s iSCSI gateway you can effectively run a fully integrated block-storage infrastructure with all the features and benefits of a conventional Storage Area Network (SAN).

 .. ditaa::
                   Cluster Network